 - Join the Women and Politics Research Section

-CALL FOR EDITORIAL TEAM PROPOSALS FOR POLITICS & GENDER
+NEW EDITORIAL TEAM FOR POLITICS & GENDER

 On behalf of the search committee for the new Politics & Gender editorial team, I am pleased to announce that we have appointed Susan Franceschet, Professor of Political Science at the University of Calgary, and Christina Wolbrecht, Professor of Political Science at the University of Notre Dame, to be the next editorial team.

 The new editors’ term will begin July 2019 and be three years in duration.
 Their team includes Meryl Kenney (University of Edinburgh) as book review editor, and associate editors Sarah Bush (Yale University), Suzanne Dovi (University of Arizona), Alice J. Kang (University of Nebraska), Diana Z. O’Brien (Texas A&M), Wendy G. Smooth (Ohio State), and Pär Zetterberg (Uppsala University).

 We would also like to thank Mary Caputi, Professor of Political Science at California State-Long Beach and outgoing Editor of Politics & Gender, for her editorship over the last three years.
 The incoming and outgoing editors are collaborating to make the transition as smooth as possible.